theonewhowritesthedocs/lwms-docs/docs/apps/receive.md

   | Details | Action button for opening the screen for assigning the batches/serial numbers. |
 </CustomDetails>

-After you set the number of boxes, a table an other information will be shown below.
+After you set the number of boxes, a table and other information will be shown below.

 You can distribute the total quantity as you see fit.
 Just make sure it matches the **Total Qty** down below.